Dinu-Bosii/tese/snn/notes.md

 ##  Data
-- [x] BBBP / Cider
+- [x] BBBP / Cider / Tox21
 - [x] Fingerprints
-- [ ] Calcular Shannon entropy to quantify how unbalanced a dataset is
+- [ ] Calculate Shannon entropy to quantify how unbalanced a dataset is

 ## Network
 - [x] Metrics